abhishekredwal/PICTURE-PERFECT/README.md

 # GARI
 GARI (Genetic Algorithm for Reproducing Images) is a Python project that uses the PyGAD library for reproducing images using the genetic algorithm.
 GARI reproduces a single image using Genetic Algorithm (GA) by evolving pixel values.
 This project works with both color and gray images.

 For implementing the genetic algorithm, the PyGAD library is used.
-Check its documentation here: https://pygad.readthedocs.io

-**IMPORTANT** *If you are coming for the code of the tutorial [Reproducing Images using a Genetic Algorithm with Python](https://heartbeat.fritz.ai/reproducing-images-using-a-genetic-algorithm-with-python-91fc701ff84), then it has been moved to the [TutorialProject](https://github.com/ahmedfgad/GARI/tree/master/TutorialProject) directory on 18 May 2020.*

 # PyGAD Installation